LNP-BP/LNPBPs/lnpbp-0006.md

 fail verification even if other option is satisfied with other (non-specified) encoding.

 ### Concealment of the anchor data

+Anchor data contain extra information which is not required for the DBC validation and represents additional proofs for non-DBC validation procedures.
+This information is contained in `commitment` field of the *anchor* data structure containing LNPBP-4 multi-message commitment entrypy value, used for proving the absense of some specific protocol within the commitment tree.
+This information MAY be discarded for privacy reasons when the *anchor* data are passed to a third-party with a special *conceal* procedure as described in LNPBP-4 and LNPBP-9 standards.

 ## Compatibility